alanagoyal/lexiconic/README.md

 npm run generate-metadata -- --all

 # Regenerate all pronunciations
-npm run generate-pronunciations -- --all
+npm run generate-pronunciation -- --all

 # Regenerate all embeddings
-npm run generate-embeddings -- --all
+npm run generate-embedding -- --all
 ```

 ### Updating Specific Fields